edguer/k8s-partitioned-worker/README.md

 ## Code & Solution

-It is a Java Maven project, so the source files are located under /src folder, with the pom.xml file in the root.
+This is a Java Maven project, so the source files are located under /src folder, with the pom.xml file in the root.
 For simplicity and readability, there is no layer separation, so all classes are located under /src/main/java/com/sample.
 Here is the class list:

 - App.java: application entrypoint, starts Redis connection and kicks-off the worker threads.
 - WorkerProcess.java: the worker timer task, where the worker logic resides.